intelsdi-x/snap-plugin-collector-psutil/README.md

 /intel/psutil/vm/cached | cache for various things
 /intel/psutil/vm/free | memory not being used at all (zeroed) that is readily available; note that this doesn't reflect the actual memory available (use 'available' instead).
-/intel/psutil/vm/inactive | memory that is marked as not used /intel/psutil/vm/shared | memory that may be simultaneously accessed by multiple processes /intel/psutil/vm/total | total physical memory available /intel/psutil/vm/used | memory used, calculated differently depending on the platform and designed for informational purposes only.
+/intel/psutil/vm/inactive | memory that is marked as not used /intel/psutil/vm/total | total physical memory available /intel/psutil/vm/used | memory used, calculated differently depending on the platform and designed for informational purposes only.
 /intel/psutil/vm/used_percent | percent memory used